spotinst/help/src/docs/spot-security/risk-analysis-a.md

 ### Risk Info Panel

-To get more details about a Risk, click on Asset Name and a panel opens on the right with details about the asset and suggestions for further action.
+To get more details about a risk, click Asset Name and a panel opens on the right with details about the asset and suggestions for further action.

 Items that are marked as Easy Remediation are items that can be remediated immediately.